shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 A day starts at 0:00 :00 am and ends at 23:59:59.
 The default time zone is New York (ET).
 Local time zones are also available in the reporting interface.

-Xandr processes data every hour.
+Microsoft Advertising processes data every hour.

 ### Quality assurance process

-The Xandr Quality Assurance (QA) process is a mix of automatic and manual verifications.
+The Microsoft Advertising Quality Assurance (QA) process is a mix of automatic and manual verifications.

 #### Automatic QA